ammartian/SecureTransactionHistoryApp/README.md

 4. **Mobile UI Development**: Learned how to develop with React Native's UI components such as `View`, `TouchableOpacity`, and `FlatList`, which differ from web development.
 5. **Responsive UI Design**: Gained experience in creating responsive UIs for mobile applications.

-## Acknowledgments
+## Acknowledgments 🙌🤝👏🎉

 This project was developed as part of a take-home assessment for the Frontend Engineer position, and it was a very fun experience.
 I learned a lot from it.
-Special thanks to the team for the opportunity.
+Special thanks to the team for the opportunity! 🙏🎉